 Step 3: Click the “Options” button and select “Incremental Sync” in the dropdown menu.

 Step 4: Click “Save” in the pop-up window and click “Sync Now” in the main interface.
 Then MultCloud will sync Flickr with Dropbox at once.

 Tip: Cloud Sync also allows you to set up "Schedule" when creating the sync task.

-As is shown above, the 4 optimum methods can help you to backup Flickr to Dropbox easily, safely and of course, quickly without wasting any time and effort.
+As shown above, the 4 optimum methods can help you to backup Flickr to Dropbox easily, safely, and of course, quickly without wasting any time and effort.
 Actually, it would be best if you could use the above methods to move files between cloud services as long as you add those clouds to MultCloud.

 Besides backing up files like photos and documents through clouds, you could also use MultCloud to share Dropbox folder and file with its Public Share, Private Share, and Source Share functions.